tracybrtn/contact-card/README.md

   - so that there is a clear separation between the front end and back end in my application architecture.
 - I want to store all of my back-end code in a server folder
   - so that there is a clear separation between the front end and back end in my application architecture.
+- I want to have central control of both the back-end and front-end applications from the root using package.json and the Concurrently package.

 ## Acceptance Criteria